ParkhiSaini/ParkhiSaini/README.md

 # Technical Skills
 - Object Oriented Programming
+- Optimisation in Unity
+- Modelling in Maya
+- Video editing in After Effects
 - Multiplayer in Unity using Photon(PUN2)
 - Playfab and Firebase Login
 - making DCC packages in Unity